See where we're making news

-During the month of April, media in top-100 markets, excluding Dayton, mentioned the University at least 183 times.
-The total perceived advertising value is at least $385,000.
+Media in top-100 markets, excluding Dayton, mentioned the University at least 210 times.
+The total perceived advertising value is at least $709,368.

-For fiscal year 2013 through April, media in the top-100 markets, not including No. 63 Dayton, have mentioned the University of Dayton at least 1,450 times.
-The perceived advertising value is at least $3.9 million.
-Those figures do not include media coverage of the NCAA tournament at University of Dayton Arena.
+So far this fiscal year, media in top-100 markets, excluding Dayton, have mentioned the University at least 347 times.
+The total perceived advertising value is at least $1.55 million.

 Leader in Higher Education